MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 These commands import the members of the BitsTransfer and ServerManager modules into the current session.

-The first command uses the Get-Module-Module cmdlet to get the BitsTransfer and ServerManager modules.
+The first command uses the Get-Module cmdlet to get the BitsTransfer and ServerManager modules.
 It saves the objects in the $m variable.
 The ListAvailable parameter is required when you are getting modules that are not yet imported into the session.